 - How to get Rogers cheaper? – Disconnect it.

-That’s all for this week CBB Crew.
+That’s all for this week’s CBB Crew.
 Join me next Friday for my bi-weekly newsletter.

-It’s quite easy to do.
-Always check your spam if you don’t get my verification and welcome to CBB email.
+It’s pretty easy to do.
+If you don’t get my verification, always check your spam and welcome to CBB email.

-Have a great week, Spring is finally upon us which means let the cleaning begin.
+Have a great week; Spring is finally upon us, so let the cleaning begin.